 Most treatment focuses on making the person more comfortable.
 Recovery usually calls for getting plenty of rest and fluids and treating symptoms.

 Cold drinks, frozen desserts and gargling with salt water can help to relieve minor sore throat pain.

-Prednisone can shrink tonsils that are so swollen it is hard to breathe.
+Prednisone can shrink tonsils when they have become so swollen that it is hard to breathe.

 It is important to protect the spleen from rupture.
-Avoid strenuous activities, especially contact sports, for at least four weeks.
-You should wait even longer if your doctor finds your spleen is still enlarged.
+Avoid strenuous activities, especially contact sports, for at least four weeks, and until your doctor finds that your spleen no longer is enlarged.